- Class: Reptilia (Reptiles)

 AT THE ZOO

-African spurred tortoises, so named for the spurs on its hind legs, can be found at the Zoo's Reptile Walk.
-They will also be a part of the new Conrad Prebys Africa Rocks experience opening in 2017.
+African spurred tortoises, so named for the spurs on their hind legs, can be found at the Zoo's Reptile Walk.

 You can help conserve these ancient reptiles by being a good steward of the Earth.
 Simple practices like saving water, not littering, and using your own reusable grocery bags and coffee cups all help to keep habitats clean and healthy.
 And never release pet animals back into the "wild" as their survival can be in peril, as well as the health and well-being of existing native species.